benjaminoakes/www.benjaminoakes.com/mental_antidotes.md

 These energies can be applied to many situations:

 - Compassion: Send loving-kindness to another person or group.
 "May they be happy, may they be healthy, may they be safe, may their lives go with ease."
-This will often include attempting to understand other people's perspective.
+This will often include attempting to understand other people's perspectives.
 - Mindfulness:  Remember you're alive and in the here and now.
 Come back home to the present moment.
 Notice it.
 Touch reality.
   - Use deep breathing with longer out-breaths than in-breaths.
 This stimulates the brain to calm down.
 Focus on breathing at the level of the belly (as opposed to the nose, for example).

 ## Thought Loop

-One can reach a general state of contentment if the following steps are followed:
+One can reach a general state of contentment if the following steps are followed consistently:

 - Notice the emotion
 - Identify what emotion or mix of emotions is present